Geocaching Quick Search

 • Unicode Characters - Tool that maps every character and displays a friendly name associated with it.

-• Exif Reader - Exif reader that supports reading exif data from JPEG, PNG, WebP, TIFF, HEIC/HEIF.
+• Exif Reader - Exif reader that supports reading exif data from JPEG, PNG, WebP, TIFF, HEIC/HEIF, AVIF, and limited support for GIF.

 • Spelling with Elements - Spell out a word using the elements on the periodic table!